 Who I see

-I am currently accepting clients on Tuesdays and Wednesdays in the afternoon and evening hours via Telehealth and at the Grapevine office.
+I am currently accepting clients during Weekday afternoon and evenings via Telehealth and at the Grapevine office.

-I support children (ages 2+), teens, adults, and families experiencing:
+I support children (ages 2+), teens, adults, couples and families experiencing:

 • Emotional regulation and behavioral challenges